Our front orchard and meadow

 A number of these trees are now reaching the end of their lives so we have been working with the Trust’s Plant Conservation Programme who are grafting cuttings from our existing trees to make new ones.
-The first three of these were October 2015.
+The first three of these were planted October 2015.

 As you enter the garden from the road there is a magnificent oak.
-This together with the stump next to it were presented by the Salonika Association in 1960 and there is a plaque commemorating this on the bench surrounding the remaining tree.
+This together with the stump next to it was presented by the Salonika Association in 1960 and there is a plaque commemorating this on the bench surrounding the remaining tree.
 This whole area is very shady and cool place to sit and reflect on a warm summer’s day.

-The native hedging encompassing the garden, the plants originally having been sourced from the Carnavon Estate ( now better known as Highclere Castle courtesy of Downton Abbey fame) includes hawthorn, berberis, dog rose and holly and provides year round colour with flowers, berries and autumnal foliage.
+The native hedging encompassing the garden, the plants originally having been sourced from the Carnarvon Estate ( now better known as Highclere Castle courtesy of Downton Abbey fame) includes hawthorn, berberis, dog rose and holly and provides year round colour with flowers, berries and autumnal foliage.